Itodo assures youth, PWDs 30% of elective office in 2023

 By Gabriel Ewepu – Abuja

-This was contained in a statement signed by himself that said it is a commitment on the part of the movement and will actualize it based on past success recorded.
+This was contained in a statement signed by the Convener, Samson Itodo, reinstating commitment on the part of the movement to actualize the tall task based on past success recorded.

 The statement reads in part, “The Not Too Young To Run movement has reaffirmed its commitment to continue to promote political inclusion of youth, women, and People With Disabilities (PWDs), for transformative politics and purposeful leadership, while reflecting on the movement’s successes and future prospects going into the next phase of Nigeria’s political dispensation.